 As birders and all humans alike, we all are accustomed to the seasonal changes but when have we stopped to think: “when is the birding season?”
-I ask myself questions like: “when’s the best season to snap the most gorgeous pictures of rare birds in my area?”
-I’ve always thought about it because I wanted each birding trip to be a fruitful one.
-To satisfy my curiosity, I dug around a little on the internet and found some useful nuggets that I hope to share with you!
+I’ve always been curious about it, so I did some research online and found some answers.
+Here’s what I found:

-When Is Birding Season?
-Birding season happens twice a year, in fall and in spring when birds migrate to and from warmer climates around the globe.
-Birders favor going birding during theses specific seasons to catch glimpses of a greater variety and greater number of bird species.
+Birding season is during the fall and in spring.
+Birding seasons follow the timings when birds migrate to and from warmer climates around the globe.
+Birders favor going birding during these specific seasons to catch glimpses of a greater variety and greater number of bird species.

 Birding season relies heavily on the migration cycle that birds take on throughout the year to reach warmer climates in other parts of the globe.
 If you would like to know more about birding season and how bird migratory cycles affect them, then read on!